ethanchu/Android-App-for-E-gaming-Tournaments-Management-System/GroupProject/Docs/DesignDocument.md

 ### 1.3 System Environment

-*Describe the hardware and software that the system must operate in and interact with.*

 #### Hardware

-**This application requires hardware compliant with the Android Compatibility Definition Document for Android 4.4.
+This application requires hardware compliant with the Android Compatibility Definition Document for Android 4.4.
 The reference for this application is Revision 1 dated November 27, 2013.
 A link to the document is available at the end of this section.
 This document requires navigation user inputs such as Home, Recent, and Back buttons as well as hardware input compatible with screen navigation, entry selection, and keyboard input.
 Additionally, a screen with sufficient resolution to render complex applications is required.
-A link to the Android documentation is here: https://static.googleusercontent.com/media/source.android.com/en//compatibility/4.4/android-4.4-cdd.pdf**
+A link to the Android documentation is here: https://static.googleusercontent.com/media/source.android.com/en//compatibility/4.4/android-4.4-cdd.pdf

 #### Software

-**Android Operating system version 4.4 "Kitkat" or newer is required.**
+Android Operating system version 4.4 "Kitkat" or newer is required.

 ## 2 Architectural Design